NorskRegnesentral/skchange-tutorial-hydro/README.md

 ## :floppy_disk: Installation

-Here's how to run the notebooks locally using [python virtual environment].
+Here's how to run the notebooks locally using [python virtual environment] and [VSCode].
-This tutorial has only been tested on Windows using [VSCode].
+This tutorial has only been tested on Windows using Python 3.12.9.
 Apologies if some details are missing for other setups.

 [VSCode]: https://code.visualstudio.com/
 [python virtual environment]: https://docs.python.org/3/tutorial/venv.html

-### Clone the repository
+### Clone the repository and enter the directory
 ```
 git clone https://github.com/NorskRegnesentral/skchange-tutorial-hydro
 ```

+### Open the cloned repository
+Click `Open folder` in [VSCode] and select the cloned repository.

 ### Create a python virtual environment
 ```